 Litter Free North Shore Channel

-Friends, with the generous support of the Wrigley Foundation, is working toward making the North Shore Channel Litter Free!
-Following the successful installation of water's willow and lizards tail plants in June and July along the banks of the North Shore Channel, the next phase is focusing on clean up on and along the river.
-Friends is hosting litter pick up volunteer days to collect trash and debris.
+Friends, with the generous support of the Wrigley Company Foundation, is working toward making the North Shore Channel Litter Free!
+Following the successful installation of water's willow and lizards tail plants in June and July along the banks of the North Shore Channel, the next phase has focused on clean up on and along the river.
+Friends is hosting volunteer litter blitzes to collect trash and debris.
 Join us with our local partners in helping to clean the river, bring the wildlife back, and beautify the area.

 Download the Litter Free North Shore Channel Toolkit.